Artificial planet: Other concepts

 The term "artificial planet" has also been used to describe other types of megastructures, such as large spherical space stations.
 D. R. Glover defines an "artificial planet" as "a self-sufficient, independent ecosystem in space", noting that such an entity's size is immaterial and that it could be much smaller than what is traditionally described as a planet.
 Glover sees such a station as a step toward the development of ships capable of interstellar travel.

 Paul Birch uses the term "artificial planet" in the sense of a supramundane planet (this term derives from the Latin words supra, meaning "above", and mundus, meaning "world").
 Such a structure would resemble a Dyson sphere but with the habitable surface on the outer surface (as opposed to the inner surface), and it would be built around a massive body such as a giant planet or a black hole.
 It would be supported on multiple orbital rings.

 Fiction and popular culture

 The concept of an "artificial planet" appears in many works of science fiction.
 An artificial planet is the main setting of science-fiction series such as Philip José Farmer's Riverworld series (1971–1983), Jack L. Chalker's Well World series (1977-2000), and Paul J. McAuley's Confluence trilogy (1997-1999).
 Iain Banks' novel Matter (2008) is set on a shellworld (an artificial planet with several habitable layers).

 The concept of artificial planets also appears in The Hitchhiker’s Guide to the Galaxy franchise created by Douglas Adams, in which one of the characters is a "planet designer".
 The Death Star in the Star Wars franchise, as well, has been called an artificial planet.

-In the 2000 film Titan A.E., a groundbreaking "Titan Project" is designed to create man-made habitable planets in space.

-The film Elysium features the titular artificial planet-type space station.

-Conditions for creating a habitable planet

-To make a planet habitable for life, several conditions are necessary: a magnetic field, an atmosphere, a hydrosphere, a biosphere, an energy supply.

-Maintaining an atmosphere, a hydrosphere and other life‑supporting factors requires surface gravity.

-To produce surface gravity, the planet must have sufficient mass.
-At present, the only abundant sources of the material needed to create such mass are other astronomical bodies (planets, satellites, asteroids, etc.).

-One potential method of increasing the mass of an artificial planet is through artificial accretion.
+Potential risks

+The risks of failure are significant, with potential unintended consequences that could arise from creating artificial planets, including ecological disasters or the failure of life-support systems.